MalTool: Malicious Tool Attacks on LLM Agents: Related Work

+\myparatight{Persistent components} An LLM agent system typically consists of several persistent components used across user tasks~\cite{yao2022react,wang2024survey}: an \emph{underlying LLM}, a \emph{memory module}, a \emph{knowledge base}, and \emph{user credentials}.
+The memory module stores cross-task information such as user preferences and summaries of prior interactions.
+The knowledge base contains (potentially confidential) documents or embeddings that augment the LLM’s knowledge.
+User credentials (e.g., usernames, passwords, and API keys) enable the agent to access external services (e.g., github, Amazon) on behalf of the user.
+These components—the memory, knowledge base, and user credentials—are often stored in the device’s file system; for example, credentials are commonly kept in a \texttt{.env} file.
+The LLM itself may be accessed via an API key if it is closed-source, or hosted locally if it is an open-weight model.

-Suppose a user has installed a set of tools from tool platforms.
-Given a user-specified task, an LLM agent decides whether to use a tool and, if so, which tool to invoke in order to complete the task.
-This \emph{tool-selection process}~\citep{shi2025prompt,anthropic2024mcp,openai2024function} is typically performed by the agent's underlying LLM.
-For instance, the user's task description, together with the names and descriptions of the installed tools, is concatenated into a prompt and fed to the agent's underlying LLM, which determines whether a tool is needed, selects the appropriate tool, and generates the corresponding arguments.
-The selected tool is then invoked and may return a response to the agent, based on which the agent may decide to make additional tool calls.
+\myparatight{Tools, user prompt, and trajectory} Suppose a user has installed a set of tools from tool platforms.
+At runtime, given a \emph{user prompt}, the LLM agent determines—based on its memory and, potentially, relevant records in the knowledge base—whether to invoke a tool and, if so, which tool to select and what data to provide as input arguments~\citep{shi2025prompt,anthropic2024mcp,openai2024function}.
+The selected tool is then executed and may return a response, after which the agent may issue additional tool calls as part of an iterative process.
+Some tools may require user credentials to access external services on the user’s behalf.

+The agent’s \emph{trajectory} consists of the sequence of tool invocations and their corresponding responses.
+When a tool is executed, it typically does not have access to the runtime user prompt or trajectory unless such information is explicitly passed as input arguments.
+However, it inherits the agent’s other privileges, such as access to the file system, including the memory module, knowledge base, and user credentials.